-4.6.
+4.7.
 Withdrawing a Proposal

-1. Click the RCPP Proposals tab and select 2018 Farm Bill.
-A list of the Partner's proposals will be displayed and include the Fiscal Year, Project Number (link to the proposal), Project Name, and Status.

-3. At the bottom of the screen click to completely remove the proposal from consideration.
-This cannot be undone.
+- 1. Click the RCPP Proposals tab and select 2018 Farm Bill.
+A list of the Partner's proposals will be displayed and include the Fiscal Year, Project Number (link to the proposal), Project Name, and Status. - 2.
+Find the proposal in the Proposal Submitted status, click on the project number to access and the proposal entry.
+The proposal opens in the same screen. - 3.
+At the top of the screen click consideration. - 4.
+The message below will be displayed prompting users to confirm that they want to withdraw the proposal and understand this action is permanent.
+Click yes to confirm the proposal withdrawal.
+If this is done in error, please contact your RCPP State Coordinator or submit a ticket to the help desk to get this corrected.